ameypotnis/llm-bootcamp/README.md

 Type: Offline(Why offline?
 To make it interactive and engaging)

-# 🚀 LLM Integration Bootcamp for Java Developers
+# 🚀 Offline LLM Integration Bootcamp for Java Developers

 A bootcamp designed for **Java engineers/leads/architects** who want to learn how to integrate **Large Language Models (LLMs)** into production applications using **Spring AI**, vector databases, and modern AI system design patterns.

 ## 🎯 What You'll Learn

-* Core LLM concepts: like tokens, embeddings, context windows and more
+* Core LLM concepts: like tokens, embeddings, context windows and many more
 * Vector concepts: Concepts needed to work with vector databases
 * Building LLM-powered apps with **Spring AI** in existing production applications
 * RAG architecture using Java + pgvector